vbem/lilei.tech/resumes/en_US/index.md

 ## Summary

 - 10 years' experience for IT technology, including 5 years team leader experience, worked for China’s top companies of Internet, e-commerce and new-media.
+- Deep understanding on Enterprises Digital Transformation, with solid experience on Cloud, DevOps, Servitization landing in traditional enterprise from scratch.
-- Being proficient in Cloud, DevOps, Kubernetes architecture design and hands-on operations, with both back-end developing and team leadership experiences.
+- Being proficient in Cloud-Solution, DevOps, Kubernetes architecture design and hands-on operations, with both back-end developing and team leadership experiences.

 ## Work Experience